BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

-# Domino-Code-Assistant-Workshop
+# TODO Domino-Code-Assistant-Workshop
-An introductory workshop to [Domino's Code Assistant](https://dominodatalab.github.io/domino-code-assist-docs/latest/)
+TODO An introductory workshop to [Domino's Code Assistant](https://dominodatalab.github.io/domino-code-assist-docs/latest/)

 ### Data Source

 [Balancing Mechanism Reporting Service](https://www.bmreports.com/bmrs/?q=help/about-us) is the primary channel for providing operational data relating to the GB Electricity Balancing and Settlement arrangements.
 It is used extensively by market participants to help make trading decisions and understanding market dynamics and acts as a prompt reporting platform as well as a means of accessing historic data.

+### Hybrid Multi-Cloud

+Our organisation is multi-national with investments in several cloud technologies to support our teams around the world working on different energy production mechanisms.
+As such our data science teams must navigate data residency rules and process certain types of data in their countries of origin.
+This can be a very manual task that often involves setting up different technology stacks in the different clouds/regions.

+Luckily Domino makes working with remote data trivial through Domino Nexus!

+In this scenario we have our energy production data stored as follows:
+NPSHYD (Non-Pump Storage Hydro) data is in AWS in the west coast of the USA - our main data science hub.
+CCGT (Combined Cycle Gas Turbine) data is in AWS in Dublin, Ireland WIND (Wind turbine) data is in Azure in Canada

+TODO architecture diagram.

+### Domino Code Assistant (DCA)

+To make things easier we are going to leverage Domino Code Assist (DCA) a low code assistant for Jupyter/RStudio than can help users learn R/Python, or provide a productivity tool to experienced coders.

-#### In this workshop you will work through an end-to-end workflow to ingest, clean & vizualize data from BMRS:
+#### In this workshop you will work through an end-to-end workflow to ingest, vizualize the remote data as well as build a simple predictive model:

 * Set up Domino Code Assist in your Project & Workspace
 * Explore data ingest with Code Assist